mardeltri/RoboND-Rover-Project/README.md

 		return Rover
 	```
 	+ **Orientation control** `control_yaw(Rover)` This orientation controller is used when the rover is stuck.
-As it will be explained later, when the rover is stuck a new orientation will be
+As it will be explained later, when the rover is stuck, a new orientation will be
 	set as reference and, in that position, the rover will try to go forward.
 This controller consists in a simple proportional controller.
 	```
 	def control_yaw(Rover):